 PFU respects the privacy of children and does not knowingly collect, use or disclose personal information of children under 16 years of age without verifiable consent from a parent or guardian.

 If PFU becomes aware that the information submitted to or collected by PFU is personal information of children without first receiving verifiable consent from a parent or guardian, PFU will take prompt steps to delete such personal information.

-If a parent or guardian wishes to raise a concern regarding personal information pertaining to a child, please use the link in the “Contact Us” section below and complete the form provided.
+If a parent or guardian wishes to raise a concern regarding personal information pertaining to a child, please use the link in the “Contact Us” section below.